-In my situation I would visit all these areas and get my dog to a perfect 10 on leash then repeat working these areas with my dog off leash or with a long lead.
+In my situation, I would visit all these areas and get my dog to a perfect 10 on a leash then repeat working these areas with my dog off-leash or with a long lead.
 Since I train primarily with a long lead or no lead I moved through the above areas in 8 weeks with Jade.

 I would not suggest moving the dog to the next area without working the dog up to at least a level 8.
 This may sound like a long process, but for the basic commands 'Look' and 'Sit' this is just a 5-10 day period.

 Remember, if you have no control over your dog you probably transitioned to a particular area too quickly.
 You can take your dog to the dog park or pet store before they are a perfect 10, but be aware they will not perform as you expect if you did not work up to the new areas.

 Leash Walking to a Perfect 10 (the 2-leash method)